roedoejet/mothertongues/docs/mtd.rst

 Schemas
 _______

 You must create two types of json files for each Dictionary.
-First, a Language configuration file.
+First, a Language Configuration file.
 You only need one of these for each language.
-Second, one or more data configuration files.
+Second, one or more Data Configuration files.
 You need one for each source of data.
-For instance, if you are making a Dictionary from two different spreadsheets, you must write two different data configuration files and include them in your Language configuration file.
+For instance, if you are making a Dictionary from two different spreadsheets, you must write two different Data Configuration files and include them in your Language Configuration file.

 Language Configuration file
 ----------------------------